yihu17/yihu17/README.md

 ### Hi, I'm Chester
 I'm a recent computer science graduate from Lacaster University.
+I've learnt and primarily code in Java, C and Python, however I'm looking to learn more languages and is currently learning C#.

 My github is a combination of both individual projects and university courseworks.

-I've learnt and primarily code in Java, C and Python, however I'm looking to learnt more languages and is currently learning C#.

 <!--